dimitri-nicolo/calico/maintenance/openshift-upgrade.md

 {% include content/openshift-prometheus-operator.md %}

 ## Upgrade from 3.0 or later
-**Note**: There is an additional step if your cluster is a management cluster.
-If you are unsure if your cluster is a management cluster look at the field `clusterManagementType` when you run `oc get installation -o yaml` before you proceed.
+**Note**: The steps differ based on your cluster type.
+If you are unsure of your cluster type, look at the field `clusterManagementType` when you run `oc get installation -o yaml` before you proceed.
 {: .alert .alert-info}

 1. Apply the updated manifests.